chainyo/tensorshare/docs/usage/tensorshare_server.md

-The `TensorShareServer` schema is used to define the server configuration which will receive the tensors from any client.
+The `TensorShareServer` schema defines the server configuration that will receive the tensors from any client.

 It will be used by the [`TensorShareClient`](../usage/tensorshare_client) for sending tensors over the network.